-shares is recorded at fair value at the respective period ends with the resultant gains or losses recorded in earnings.
-The price or value of these investments can vary from period to period.
-During the year ended September 30, 2016, the market price fluctuation on the investments held resulted in a loss of \$1,999 (100%) (2015 - \$2,000 (50%)) on short-term investments (refer to Note 6 - "Short-term investments" for more information).
-In 2016, a 10% change in fair value of the Company's marketable investments would result in a charge to income of \$Nil (2015 - \$200).
+The Company's equity investments are subject to market price risk.
+The investments in common shares are recorded at fair value at the respective period ends with the resultant gains and or losses recorded in earnings.
+The price value of these investments can vary from period to period.
+During the year ended September 30, 2017, the market price fluctuation on the investments held resulted in a net loss of \$Nil (2016 - \$1,999) on short-term investments (refer to Note 6 - "Short-term investments" for more information).
+In 2017, a 10% change in fair value of the Company's marketable investments would result in a charge to income of \$Nil (2016 - \$Nil).